Loujibo/xxxFinancedoc/vagina-finance-protocol/tokens.md

-$VAMPIREs are one of the ways to measure the value of the Vagina Finance Protocol and shareholder trust in its ability to consistently maintain $FRANKENSTEIN close to peg.
-During epoch expansions the protocol mints $FRANKENSTEIN and distributes it proportionally to all $VAMPIRE holders who have staked their tokens in the [TAMPON](https://vaginafinance.app/TAMPON).
+$VAMPIREs are one of the ways to measure the value of the Haunted Finance Protocol and shareholder trust in its ability to consistently maintain $FRANKENSTEIN close to peg.
+During epoch expansions the protocol mints $FRANKENSTEIN and distributes it proportionally to all $VAMPIRE holders who have staked their tokens in the [TAMPON](https://Hauntedfinance.app/TAMPON).

 $VAMPIRE has a **maximum total supply of 30,000** tokens distributed as follows: